EMD SD40: SD40 rebuilds

 After having been succeeded by the more modern SD40-2, a large number of SD40 have been upgraded with more modern equipment.
 The main difference between rebuilt SD40 and genuine SD40-2 is that the latter use a longer frame and has longer front and rear porches, while the rebuilt SD40 have a shorter frame.

 A common product of rebuilding SD40s, and sometimes SD40-2s, is an SD40-3.
 The major addition denotes that the rebuilt unit or units as an SD40-3 is the addition of a micro-processor, and sometimes other modern components.
 The usual reasons for installing a micro-processor are improved traction control, and better fuel economy (via better injection control).
 Also, electronic control over braking systems (independent and automatic).
 This may include some SD39, SD45 and SD45-2 rebuilt to SD40-2 standards.

 The SD40R is a rebuilt of all the Southern Pacific's SD40 between 1980 and 1981.

-30 SD40 units have been rebuilt as SD40M-2 by Morrison Knudsen for Southern Pacific, alongside 97 SD45s and 6 SDP45s.
+The SD40M-2 was a rebuild done by Morrison Knudsen for two railroads, the Southern Pacific, using 97 SD45s, 30 SD40s and 6 SDP45s, and the Canadian Pacific, using another three SD40s and seven SD45s.

 The SD40-2XR designates 15 SD40 and a SDP40 rebuilt to Dash-2 standards for Montana Rail Link.

 The SD40E is an SD50 rebuilt by the Norfolk Southern Railway and derated to 3000 HP (equivalent to an SD40-2).